 \subsection{Acknowledgements}

-I wish to thank the EPSRC Programme Grant ``Symmetries and Correspondences" and the Instituto de Ciencias Matem\'aticas, Madrid for support during the preparation of this work.
-Thanks are also due to Olivier Biquard and Robert Bryant.
+The author wishes to thank the EPSRC Programme Grant ``Symmetries and Correspondences" and the Instituto de Ciencias Matem\'aticas, Madrid for support during the preparation of this work.
+Thanks are also due to Olivier Biquard and Robert Bryant and to the anonymous referee of an earlier version of the paper.
 It was Jens Hoppe, many years ago, who first introduced me to the $n=\infty$ groups interpreted as symplectic diffeomorphisms \cite{JH}.